Autonomous quantum clocks using athermal resources: Acknowledgments

 \section{Acknowledgments}

-SKM thanks Cyril Elouard for helpful suggestions on the manuscript.
+The author thanks Cyril Elouard for helpful suggestions on the manuscript.
+The author also thanks anonymous referee(s) for helpful comments on the statistics presented in the manuscript.
 This work was supported by the Wallenberg Initiative on Networks and Quantum Information (WINQ).
 Nordita is partially supported by Nordforsk.

 \textit{Data availability statement---}The simulations associated to figures in the manuscript can be found in the following \href{https://github.com/sreenathkm92/clocks.git}{ Github repository link}.